-ENGL 300 CREATIVE WRITING WORKSHOP: FICTION.
-Workshop class in writing fiction for publication.
+ENGL 300 CREATIVE WRITING WORKSHOP: FICTION

+This is a workshop class in writing fiction for publication.
 Topic varies, and is published at time of registration.
-Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them.
+Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them (3 credits).

-ENGL 301/THTR 210 CREATIVE WRITING WORKSHOP: DRAMA.
-Workshop class in writing drama for production.
+ENGL 301/THTR 210 CREATIVE WRITING WORKSHOP: DRAMA

+This is a workshop class in writing drama for production.
 Topic varies, and is published at time of registration.
-Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them.
+Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them (3 credits).

-ENGL 302 CREATIVE WRITING WORKSHOP: POETRY (C).
-Workshop class in writing poetry for publication.
+ENGL 302 CREATIVE WRITING WORKSHOP: POETRY

+This is a workshop class in writing poetry for publication.
 Topic varies, and is published at time of registration.
-Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them.
+Instructors are professional writers in the genre, either on the English faculty or teaching in collaboration with them (3 credits).

-ENGL 304 ADVANCED WRITING: ARGUMENT.
-Students explore and define their positions on topics of their choosing, and research and argue their point of view orally and in writing.
-Ability to articulate knowledge and opinions credibly in academic writing is a primary goal; attention will be given to the public discourse of the student's chosen field.
+ENGL 304 ADVANCED WRITING: ARGUMENT

+In this course, students explore and define their positions on topics of their choosing, and research and argue their point of view orally and in writing.
+The ability to articulate knowledge and opinions credibly in academic writing is a primary goal; attention will be given to the public discourse of the student's chosen field (3 credits).

-ENGL 325 PROFESSIONAL WRITING.
-A course in transactional writing, to help students develop practical writing skills while analyzing discourses and documents from a variety of disciplines.
-Forms include analyses, reports, proposals, case studies, business letters and memos, resumes and letters of application.
+ENGL 325 PROFESSIONAL WRITING

+This is a course in transactional writing, to help students develop practical writing skills while analyzing discourses and documents from a variety of disciplines.
+Forms include analyses, reports, proposals, case studies, business letters and memos, resumes and letters of application (3 credits).